micmejia/bible-dump/AMPC/Numbers/Num 12.md

-Now Miriam and Aaron talked against Moses [their brother] because of his [^a]Cushite wife, for he had married a Cushite woman.
+Now Miriam and Aaron talked against Moses [their brother] because of his Cushite wife, for he had married a Cushite woman.